binkley/spikes/domain-persistence-modeling/README.md

 3. How should the domain hide simple details that are replaced with corresponding domain representations?
-4. Micronaut Data re-port in progress: It now matches the Spring Boot code, however still has some Micronaut Data-specific issues
+4. Micronaut Data re-port in progress: It now matches the Spring Boot code, however it still has some specific issues

 An example using "parent" details: